This page is sponsored by:

 Various shots of Steve Cochran

-With the end of his Warner Brothers contract in 1953, Cochran started his own production company, Robert Alexander Productions.
+With the end of his Warner Bros. contract in 1953, Cochran started his own production company, Robert Alexander Productions.
 He freelanced for other studios and began taking television roles.
 Cochran starred in a string of B movies throughout the later 1950s, including Carnival Story (1954; with George Nader); The Outcry (1957; produced by Robert Alexander Productions); and The Beat Generation (1959; with Mamie Van Doren and Fay Spain).
-Cochran's film career began to cool in the early 1960s.

 the films of steve cochran